How your team pulls flags can make for an enjoyable Saturday game of football or frustrating pull your hair out kind of day.

 PLAYER SET UP

 Next, split your team into two groups of offense and defense.
 If possible, give everyone in the offense line a football.
 I like using footballs as much as possible in this drill as it gives the kids experience carrying the ball.
-It will also give to some insight to how they will run with the ball and whether a player has the tendency to flag guard a little which you can correct in the practice versus taking a penalty in the game.
+It will also give some insight into how they will run with the ball and whether a player has the tendency to flag guard a little which you can correct in the practice versus taking a penalty in the game.

 On your “GO!”, both the offense and defense sprint toward the sideline.
 The offense can cut back anytime once past the first cone.
 The defense is trying to pull the flag.
 If the defense does get beat, it cannot be up the sideline.
 Stress to the defense that they must force the offense back to the middle of the field.
 Try to get your offense to just flat out sprint and beat the defense up the sideline without any moves.

 As the kids become more familiar, I move the defensive starting point so they have further to run.
 This will teach the defense to find the right angle of attack as the defense may have to run backward a little to cut off the sideline.
-You may have kids that still try get to the defense as close to the line of scrimmage as possible.
+You may have kids that still try to get to the running back as close to the line of scrimmage as possible.
 However, with the longer run, the offense can just outrun them and get up the sideline.

 Another variation I frequently run is adding another defender and is farther back and away from the sideline.
 The teaching point here is hammering home that the first defender cannot get beat up the sideline.
 He must force a cutback.
 The second defender cannot get beat up the middle.
 This teaches the players to work as a team and corral the running back.